RaghavRamesh/mooc-notes/Pluralsight/Docker for Web Developers/DockerForWebDevelopers.md

 ##### Source code, volumes and containers
 - Can define a volume and it writes to a directory in the Host and Docker manages that.
-- docker run -p 8080:8080 -v /var/www node.
+- `docker run -p 8080:8080 -v /var/www node`
     - -v creates the volume in the Docker Host.
 Can be customised.
     - /var/www is the container volume alias but actually writes to Host
-- docker inspect mycontainer
+- `docker inspect mycontainer`
     - Returns a “mounts” field which tells the source (on the Docker Host) and destination (container alias) of the volume
 - Ran a node express server in Docker container